RRPJ/fusball/README.md

 ## Development Mode (Mouse Cursor)

+Development Mode is now active by default.
+It enables a mouse cursor.
+This game was originally programmed for a machine with a touch-screen, which did not necessitate a cursor.
-During development or when not using a touch-screen, you might want to enable the development mode.
-To do so, set `DEV_MODE` to `True` in the `config.py` file.
-This allows you to visualize the mouse pointer, facilitating debugging and testing processes.
+If you ever want to turn it off, set `DEV_MODE` to `False` in the `config.py` file.

 Enjoy the game and have fun competing with your friends!